arodmail/cloud-analytics/docs/architecture/component-model.md

 - Perform detailed logging for analytics and monitoring purposes.
 - A response from a single call for a Grafana dashboard is aggregated from multiple, distinct backend calls.
 - As new Grafana instances are added, and others are shut down, applications going through the gateway will still find all Grafana resources in the same place.
-- Use a Grafana backend plugin that handles rendering panels to PNGs using a headless browser (Chromium).

 ### 1.3 Request Processing